Monopole Floer homology for codimension-3 Riemannian foliation: Preliminary

 \section{Preliminary}

-In this section, we review some results of the previous work.
-Let $M$ be a closed oriented $n$ dimensional manifold with dimension $p$ oriented $F$.
-We denote codimension of this foliation by $q=n-p$.
-For more details of this subsection, we give a reference \cite{Ton2}. \begin{defi} A Riemannian metric $g_Q$ on $Q$ is said to be bundle-like, if
+In this section, we review some results about the geometry of Riemannian foliations and foliated bundle.
+Let $M$ be a closed oriented $n$ dimensional manifold with rank $p$ foliation $F$, and let $Q=TM/F$ be the quotient bundle.
+We denote the codimension of this foliation by $q=n-p$.
+For more details of this section, we give a reference \cite{Ton2}. \begin{defi} A Riemannian metric $g_Q$ on $Q$ is said to be bundle-like, if it holds that